denisecase/galaxy10/submittal/readme.txt

 new signed kernel zipfile to the tablet's sdcard, but the boot was not fully successful.

-Notes on the process are included below.
+Notes on the process to develop and attempt to test our new system call are included below.

 ============================================
 Extract JB